RQC-QKD-Software/QRate-Client-API/README.md

 For detailed instructions about code generation from Thrift-files see [official docs][1]).

 After this, you need to write client code using generated protocol implementation.
 Client must server connection routine.
-Following Python code implements simple connection with SSL channel and x509 certificate authontication:
+Following Python code implements simple connection with SSL channel and x509 certificate authentication:

 ```Python
 from thrift.protocol.TBinaryProtocol import TBinaryProtocol